cambridge-ceu/csd3/usage.md

   head(vo)
 END
 ```
-aloowing for automatic definition of number of lines under various command-line options to be skipped to have
+aloowing for variable number of lines given various command-line options to be skipped to have
 ```
   X.Uploaded_variation    Location Allele            Gene         Feature 1          rs116645811 21:26960070      A ENSG00000154719 ENST00000307301